 Add a phone participant to a meeting

-Important: This feature is currently available for Meetings organized by Google Workspace users.
+Important: This feature is currently available for meetings organised by Google Workspace users.

 From within a dial-out supported country, you can use Meet to call US or Canadian phone numbers.
-If your organization turns on Meet Global Dialing, you can use Meet to call more international numbers.
+If your organisation turns on Meet Global Dialling, you can use Meet to call more international numbers.

 You can add someone by phone to a Google Meet video meeting in certain countries and regions.

-- After you join the meeting, at the top right, click People to expand the side panel.
+- After you join the meeting, in the top right, click People to expand the side panel.